 In 2019 we joined forces with Curve Theatre Leicester to host ‘Crossroads’ – a one day festival supporting new and emerging writers by offering advice and inspiration through a series of talks and workshops.
 We were joined by writers Kerry Young and Meena Kandasamy who inspired us with their keynotes.
 Writers Alison Moore and Irfan Master joined Penny Jones to discuss writing rules and when to break them.
 Our lunch time bookclub, supported by Everybody’s Reading saw children coming along to our festival to meet their favourite author Onjali Rauf.
 In the afternoon, writers attended workshops on mastering short stories with Rebecca Burns and Debz Hobbs-Wyatt and learnt the art of managing finance and funding.
 The festival concluded once again with wonderful readings from all longlisted writers, as part of the Leicester Writes Short Story Prize ceremony.

-We are grateful for the continued support from our festival friends, regional and national partners past and present: Rhetoric Literary Society, Leicester Writers Club, Writing East Midlands, Centre for New Writing at University of Leicester, De Montfort University, An Indian Summer, Inspirate, The Literary Consultancy, Arvon, ALCS The Writing Magazine, Comma Press, Mslexia as well as venues Bru Coffee and Gelato, Curve Leicester, The Exchange, LCB Depot, and Phoenix Square.
+We are grateful for the continued support from our festival friends, regional and national partners, past and present: Rhetoric Literary Society, Leicester Writers Club, Writing East Midlands, Centre for New Writing at University of Leicester, De Montfort University, An Indian Summer, Inspirate, The Literary Consultancy, Arvon, ALCS, The Writing Magazine, Comma Press, Mslexia, Spread the Word, as well as venues Bru Coffee and Gelato, Curve Leicester, The Exchange, LCB Depot, and Phoenix Square.